About Restorative Dentistry

 At Harmony Dental, we believe in “whole-picture” dentistry.
 Good oral health is vital to overall good body health.
 When it comes to your smile, we want to make sure you are out of pain and enjoy healthy, functional teeth.

 Restorative dentistry is about diagnosing existing or potential problems, then effectively treating them or preventing them when possible.
 When teeth have become worn, cracked, decayed, or completely missing, Dr. da Costa and his team use the latest in dental technology and advanced treatments to provide dental solutions that are the most effective.

 Here are some of our restorative dentistry solutions:

 - Full Mouth Rehabilitation

-After a thorough examination, Dr. da Costa will offer a comprehensive treatment plan that can include using treatments such as crowns, metal-free fillings, dental implants, root canal and TMJ treatment to restore your teeth and jaws to total, healthy function again.
+After a thorough examination, Dr. da Costa will offer a comprehensive treatment plan, which can include treatments such as crowns, metal-free fillings, dental implants, root canal, and TMJ treatment to restore your teeth and jaw to their optimal function.